 LPHA must log and document appropriate disposal of medications supplied to LPHA under this Agreement which have expired and thereby, prevent their use.

-If the LPHA self certifies as a 340B STD clinic site and receives reimbursement for 340B medications from OHA, they must only use “340B medications” to treat individuals for STDs in accordance with the Health Resources and Services Administration (HRSA) Office of Pharmacy Affairs regulations regarding “340B Drug Pricing Program”.
+If the LPHA self certifies as a 340B STD clinic site and receives reimbursement for 340B medications from OHA, they must only use “340B medications” to treat individuals for STDs in accordance with the Health Resources and Services Administration (HRSA) Office of Pharmacy Affairs regulations regarding the340B Drug Pricing Program.

 If LPHA Subcontracts with another person to provide STD Client Services required under this Program Element, the In-Kind Resources in the form of medications received by LPHA from OHA must be provided, free of charge, to the Subcontractor for the purposes set out in this section and the Subcontractor must comply with all requirements related to such medications unless OHA informs LPHA in writing that the medications cannot be provided to the Subcontractor.
 The LPHA must document the medications provided to a Subcontractor under this section

 If LPHA receives In-Kind Resources under this Agreement in the form of condoms and lubricant, LPHA may distribute those supplies at no cost to individuals infected with an STD and to other individuals who are at risk for STDs.
 LPHA may not, under any circumstances, sell condoms supplied to LPHA under this Agreement.
 LPHA shall store condoms in a cool, dry place to prevent damage and shall check expiration date of condoms at least once annually.

+LPHA staff funded through this Agreement may be utilized to assist with Directly Observed Therapy (DOT) for Tuberculosis Services on a case-by-case basis.
+LPHA must discuss the staffing need with the OHA STD and TB programs and obtain written approval from both before utilizing STD staff for TB DOT.

 General Revenue and Expense Reporting.

+LPHAs receiving funding under this Financial Assistance Award must complete an “Oregon Health Authority Public Health Division Expenditure and Revenue Report” located in Exhibit C of the Agreement.
+These reports must be submitted to OHA each quarter on the following schedule: